ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ## Getting Started after Ceedling is Installed

-1. Once Ceedling is installed, you'll want to start to integrate it with new and old projects alike.
+1. Once Ceedling is installed, you’ll want to start to integrate it with new and old projects alike.
 If you wanted to start to work on a new project named `foo`, Ceedling can create the skeleton of the project using `ceedling new foo <destination>`.
 Likewise if you already have a project named `bar`